 Jae’s first performance/instructional video Musical Drumming Concepts was released in 2001.
 Modern Drummer magazine rated it an 8 out of 10.
 It highlights his compositions, philosophical teaching skills and drumming in various styles, meters and straight and swinging eighth note concepts.
 The trio released their first live concert DVD, An Evening with the Jae Sinnett Trio: Live at WHRO in 2009.
 The DVD was recorded in the television studios of WHRO, a public broadcasting station for the Hampton Roads, VA region.

 Jae has written over 250 compositions.
-He has also scored music for five documentaries – one of which (John Biggers: Stories of Illumination) was aired on PBS.
+He has also scored music for five documentaries – one of which – John Biggers: Stories of Illumination – was aired on PBS.
 Jae’s dream of having his trio perform with the Virginia Symphony Orchestra was realized on October 10th, 2014 at the Ferguson Center for the Arts in Newport News, VA.
 The performance was met with outstanding reviews.
 Just also penned the new theme song for the radio show Another View heard on WHRV FM 89.5.

 As a jazz educator, Jae taught history, theory and percussion at the Governor’s School for the Arts in Norfolk, VA for eight years.
 He also directed the GSA Big Band and Jazz Combos.
 He was an adjunct drum set and jazz ensemble instructor at Christopher Newport University in Newport News, VA.
 Jae attended Norfolk State and Old Dominion Universities as a music education major.
-His instruments of choice are Sonor Designer and Delite Series Drums and Sabian Cymbals artist and has been sponsored by both companies for over 30 years.
+He is a Sonor Drums and Sabian Cymbals artist and has been sponsored by both companies for over 30 years.
 He’s also a touring clinician and music educator, conducting master classes at many universities and appears as a guest artist with the ensembles performing his compositions.